hasansezertasan/a2wsgi-examples/README.md

 Who likes migration?
 But in some cases, it's necessary. [a2wsgi] helps us to convert our ASGI applications to WSGI or vice versa.

-A Scenerio (that I have faced): You have a Flask application and you want to migrate it to FastAPI.
+A Scenario (that I have faced): You have a Flask application and you want to migrate it to FastAPI.
 You have two options:

 1. Rewrite the whole application from scratch and deploy it when it's ready.
 2. Use [a2wsgi] to convert your Flask application to WSGI using [a2wsgi] and then integrate (mount) it to your FastAPI application and deploy it.
 By the time, you can rewrite your application step by step.